-The use of fluoride effectively participates in this process of dental enamel recovery, maintaining a protective effect against caries disease.
-In addition, the diet combined with healthy habits also contribute to this process.
+The use of hydroxyapatite, a newly discovered, safer, and more effective method to treat tooth decay, effectively participates in this process of dental enamel recovery, maintaining a protective effect against caries disease.
+In addition, a cavity healing diet combined with healthy habits also contribute to this process.

 Demineralization can be avoided as long as some habits are changed, such as reducing the consumption of acidic foods or drinks or drinks rich in sugars and carbohydrates and always brushing your teeth right after eating.

 Other than that, maintaining a balanced diet, rich in fiber, vegetables, and legumes, in addition to flossing and brushing, are great allies to prevent the process of mineral loss from the teeth.

 Scientists at the University of California have made a discovery that promises to revolutionize oral health.
 They found out an anti-cavity treatment in which the tooth repairs itself.